Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Discussion

 The training data never provides evidence for concatenated outputs.
 It should be easy for the Discriminator to distinguish single- from multiple-word outputs and estimate multiple-word outputs as diverging from the real data distributions.
 One possible reason for why spontaneous concatenation is so common in GANs and why it occurs also in the positive values of the latent space is that unlike any other architecture, GANs learn primarily by imitation and they do not replicate data, but rather learn to construct data by innovation.
 In other words, in the GAN architecture, the agent that generates data (the Generator) never accesses training data directly, but learns to construct data from noise in the latent space by generating data such that another agent is unable to distinguish it from training data --- effectively forcing the imitative principle.
 Imitation is a prominent facilitator of language acquisition in humans, especially in early spoken language learning \citep{clark77,kuhl96,masur99,rasilo17}.

 It is possible that the imitative and innovative design of GANs mimics the necessary conditions for the switch from simple to compound signals in humans.
 Learning by imitation and innovation is a crucial condition in human language.
 It is possible that human language learners start uttering simple signals as concatenated and analyzing them as complex signals due to disinhibition as well as the imitative nature of learning.
-That syntactic processing develops at a relatively late stage and requires developments in the brain has been shown before \citep{hahne04,skeide14}.
-It has been shown elsewhere that the internal representations in ciwGAN/fiwGAN models closely match brain responses to sound of language in raw untransformed form \citep{begusZhouZhao23}.
-These assumptions are, however, highly speculative at this point and require further evaluation.
+It has been shown elsewhere that the internal representations in ciwGAN/fiwGAN models closely match brain responses to sound of language in raw untransformed form \citep{begusZhouZhao23}, which makes the fiwGAN/ciwGAN models a plausible simulation of human speech processing in the brain.